Black & LoBello on AM720 KDWN

 Nevada Probate Basics

 What would happen to your assets if you died today?
-A proper estate plan can be the difference between an efficient, expeditious, and inexpensive distribution of […]
+A proper estate plan can be the difference between an efficient, expeditious, and inexpensive distribution of your estate and an administration that takes years and costs tens of thousands of dollars.
+In Nevada, there are several mechanisms that can be implemented to avoid the expense […]

 Excuses We Use To Maintain Credit Card Debt

 No matter how many credit cards you own, never keep a balance on any of them to avoid any and all finance charges.
-However, many people […]
+However, many people do not have the discipline to pay off their credit cards every month and fall into credit card debt.
+Who knew that such a little piece of plastic could […]

 Equitable Subordination in Nevada

 Nevada is a first-in-time recording state, which means that the lien recorded on real property first has priority over subsequently recorded liens.
 Huntington v.
-Mila, Inc. […]
+Mila, Inc. 119 Nev 355, 357, 75 P.3d 354, 356 (2003).
+However, there are exceptions to this rule.
+In cases of equitable subordination, a lien recorded first in time can be […]

 New HAMP Guidelines Take Effect June 1, 2010

 The federal government provided new Home Affordable Modification Program (HAMP) outreach and communication guidelines for foreclosure actions while evaluating the borrower.
-These guidelines provide additional protection […]
+These guidelines provide additional protection for delinquent borrowers who have filed bankruptcy but would otherwise be eligible for HAMP benefits.
+Some key highlights from the directive include: FORECLOSURE The servicer must evaluate the borrower’s […]

 Even High-Score Borrowers at Risk of Mortgage Default